sygemdev/Majora-s-Mask-3D-Remastered-OST/README.md

 * Press START to save your Luma options (this will reboot your 3DS)
 * The next time you open the game, the soundtrack should be properly replaced

-Note: Shop music and Milk Bar music both crash real 3DS hardware.
-As of 1.1, the mod is compatible with 3DS hardware via Luma LayeredFS and custom ROMs.
+Note: As of 1.1, the mod is compatible with 3DS hardware via Luma LayeredFS and custom ROMs.
+Another Note: You can use FTPD or another SD tool to access your microSD card over the network, rather than having to take it out.

 ## Changelog

+### V2.0
+* Adjusted the volume again
+#### Songs added:
+* Deku Palace
+* Stone Tower Temple
+* Stone Tower Temple (Inverted)
+* Song of Healing
+* Zelda's Recollection
+* To The Moon
+* Zora Hall
+* Ghost Attack

 ### V1.2
 * Fixed volume for all of the songs, they should be more aligned with the volume of the original tracks